derekjohnson7/J4/README.md

-This website project is dedicated to showcasing the beautiful woodworking creations crafted by [Your Parents' Names].
+This website project is dedicated to showcasing the beautiful woodworking creations crafted by Chris and Kim Johnson.
 The goal is to provide a visually appealing and intuitive user interface to highlight their custom cutting boards, ornaments, coasters, and various other woodworking projects.

 ## Features